gambolputty/newscorpus/README.md

 | MONGO_DB_NAME           | MongoDB database name                                                                                                              |
 | MONGO_CREATE_TEXT_INDEX | `true` or `1` to let MongoDB create a text index (helpful for [text search](https://docs.mongodb.com/manual/text-search/)) |   |

+At the moment, there are no more options.
+If you want to change the sources being crawled, take a look at [sources.json](crawler/app/assets/sources.json).

 ## Dev setup
 1. Save `.env.example` to `.env` and edit it (see "Config").
 2. Two options:
-  - With VSCode and "Remote-Containers"-Extension: `Remote-Containers: Reopen in Container`
+  - With VSCode and "Remote-Containers"-Extension: `Remote-Containers: Reopen in Container` ([working inside a Docker container](https://code.visualstudio.com/docs/remote/containers))
   - Without VSCoce: run `docker-compose -f docker-compose.debug.yml up --build` to create the crawler- and database-container.